holoviz/panel/doc/how_to/migrate/from_streamlit.md

 You should

-- replace your Streamlit `st.some_object` function with the corresponding Panel `pn.pane.SomeObject` class.
+- replace your Streamlit `st.some_object` *snake cased* functions with the corresponding Panel `pn.pane.SomeObject` *Pascal Cased* classes.
-- replace your streamlit text elements with `pn.pane.Markdown`.
+- replace your Streamlit text elements with `pn.pane.Markdown`.

 You can identify the corresponding Panel *pane* in the [Panes Section](../../reference/index.md#panes) of the [Component Gallery](../../reference/index.md).